Joao-M-Almeida/ML-Tutorial/PresentationPlan.md

 Now that we have covered the basics of machine learning let's play with a real world dataset.
 ## Let's play with a real world dataset
+Let's take the knowledge we gained and try to apply it to a real world dataset.

 ## Look at Data